 Aptitude tests are usually completed online or on a printed answer sheet, a bit like your typical exam.
-They're designed to assess your cognitive and reasoning abilities, and you'll normally be given a strict time limit to complete the tests.
+They're designed to assess your cognitive and reasoning abilities.
+Normally, you'll be given a strict time limit to complete the tests.

 Some common types of aptitude tests include:

-- Diagrammatic reasoning – Sometimes also known as 'abstract reasoning tests', these involve sequences of shapes or symbols (as in the image above), and you'll often be asked to identify a missing symbol or continue the sequence.
+- Diagrammatic reasoning – Sometimes also known as 'abstract reasoning tests', this type of psychometric test involves sequences of shapes or symbols.
+You'll often be asked to identify a missing symbol or continue the sequence.

 - Numerical reasoning – These tests are usually focused on stats and graphs, which you'll need to use in order to logically and correctly answer a question.